 Assumptions and Limitations

-Currently there is no modeling of defecation or the lower portion of the digestive tract.
-This means that all food that is ingested will eventually be absorbed.
-The current digestion methodology is rudimentary and assumes all digestive rates are constant and move with the water flow after leaving the stomach.
+The current digestion methodology is rudimentary and makes very general assumptions for the macronutrient types and assumes all digestive rates are constant when digesting from the stomach to the vasculature.
+Currently there is no modeling of feces in the lower portion of the digestive tract.
+The calculated unabsorbed substance masses are simpley removed from the system.
 Active transport is used across cell walls with no diffusion currently implemented.
 Contraction of the small intestines to allow for transport and defecation is also not modeled.

 Results and Conclusions